lindenb/jvarkit/docs/FaidxSplitter.md

     -o, --output
       Output file.
 Optional .
 Default: stdout
     -x, --overlap
       Overlap  Size.
 The resulting BED region should overlap with 'x' bases.
+A distance specified as a positive integer.Commas are removed.
+The following suffixes are interpreted : b,bp,k,kb,m,mb
       Default: 1000
   * -R, --reference
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
     -w, --size
       BED Size.
 The genome should be split into BED of 'w' size.
+A distance specified as a positive integer.Commas are removed.
+The following suffixes are interpreted : b,bp,k,kb,m,mb
       Default: 1000000
     -s, --small
       If it remains 's' bases in the BED split to the end of the chromosome, extends the current BED.
+A distance specified as a positive integer.Commas are removed.
+The following suffixes are interpreted : b,bp,k,kb,m,mb
       Default: 1000
     --version
       print version and exit